gwilbur/aprilandgreg.us/_pages/welcome.md

 excerpt: >
   Hola!
 You made it to our Website!
 Here you'll find everything you should need to have a great time with us celebrating our love for each other in Mexico.
+  Make a deposit by July 15th to get our discounted rate.
 row_1:
   - image_path: engagement-header.jpg
     title: Our Engagement Story